 (Not so) Secret Falls & the Wailua River.

 If you’ve watched the comedy Tropic Thunder, then you’ve seen the jungles of Kauai, Hawaii.
-This movie was entirely filmed on this island, and after kayaking down the Wailua River and hiking to Secret Falls, I fully understood why the producers chose Kauai as the “Vietnam backdrop”.
-As we worked our way down the river, surrounded by nothing but water, jungle plants, and the occasional “cock-a-doodle-doo!” of a wild rooster, and as we trudged through literal jungle, falling over rocks, sliding through mud, and climbing up steep inclines, it felt like we had been transported to another country.
-Kayaking down the Wailua River and then hiking to Secret Falls was an exceptionally challenging, yet super-rewarding adventure.
+The movie was filmed entirely on the island, and after experiencing the Wailua River and hike to Secret Falls, I fully understood why the producers chose Kauai as the “Vietnam backdrop”.
+As we paddled down the river, surrounded by nothing but water, jungle, and the occasional “cock-a-doodle-doo!” of a wild rooster, then hiked through the jungle, scrambling over rocks, sliding through mud, and climbing steep inclines, it felt as if we had been transported straight to Nam.
+It was an exceptionally challenging, yet super rewarding adventure.

-With a distance of 14.5 miles, the Wailua River is Kauai’s 5th longest river, plus one of its largest.
-A major river on the island, it’s sourced from two different locations – Mount Waialeale to the north and various streams near Hanamaulu to the southwest – eventually ending at the Pacific Ocean.
-Uniquely, it’s the only river large enough to be navigated by boats bigger than a kayak in all the Hawaiian Islands.
+With a distance of 14.5 miles, the Wailua River is Kauai’s 5th longest river, as well as one of its largest.
+As a major river on the island, it’s sourced from two different locations – Mount Waialeale to the north and various streams near Hanamaulu to the southwest – eventually ending at the Pacific Ocean.
+Very uniquely, it’s the only river large enough to be navigated by boats larger than a kayak on all of the Hawaiian Islands.

 Secret Falls (formally: Uluwehi Falls) is a 100-foot not-so-secret waterfall.
 It’s located within the Wailua River State Park, approximately 1.5-miles from the river into the Kauai jungle, and is reachable only by kayak/small boat, then via hiking.
 It’s a decently beautiful waterfall and was luckily flowing strongly due to constant rain Kauai had been experiencing.
 It cascades into a small pool, which leads down the rocks into a small stream, eventually meeting the Wailua River.